Emersonzc/MMM/README.md

   <a href="https://arxiv.org/pdf/2401.06825" rel="external nofollow noopener" target="_blank">Access the research paper here</a>

 ![MMM](imgs/framework.png)
-This is an official code implementation of "MMM: Multi-Memory Matching for Unsupervised Visible-Infrared Person Re-Identification", which is accepted by .
+This is an official code implementation of "MMM: Multi-Memory Matching for Unsupervised Visible-Infrared Person Re-Identification".

 ## Requirements
 ```bash